beacon-house/admissions-bch/docs/fileNames.md

 # Project Files Documentation

 ## Project Overview
 This is a React-based landing page and lead generation system for Beacon House, an elite university admissions consultancy.
-The project uses Vite as the build tool, React with TypeScript for the frontend, Tailwind CSS for styling, and a webhook-based form submission system.
+The project uses Vite as the build tool, React with TypeScript for the frontend, Tailwind CSS for styling, and a webhook-based form submission system with advanced lead categorization.

 ## Tech Stack
 - Frontend Framework: React 18.3.1 with TypeScript